ElofssonLab/PRODRES/README.md

 3. wait for the required databases to be downloaded

-4a. you can access the virtual machine with the ready-to-execute fastpssm pipeline using:
+4. Access the virtual machine with a ready-to-execute fastpssm pipeline using:
 `docker run -t -i fastpssm`
   - then access fastpssm/ folder and call the pipeline
   - example call for 1 sequence using PSI-BLAST to create the PSSM: